 For most, visiting these breweries isn't a current option.
-And though Vermont beer is best experienced in person -- against the saturated greens of summer, wine-colored leaves in the fall or a glinting tundra of snow in the winter -- getting a taste of the state's best breweries offers an extrasensory opportunity to experience what "Vermont beer" really is.
-The 10 essential breweries on this subjective list don't cover the full spectrum.
-Vermont's gems are too many to fit neatly into a compact list, and extraordinary breweries are certainly missing.
-So when the time is right, go to Vermont and discover them.
+And though Vermont beer is best experienced in person, getting a taste of the state's best breweries offers an extrasensory opportunity to experience what "Vermont beer" really is.
+The 10 essential breweries on this subjective list don't cover the full spectrum, but they serve as a primer.
+Seek them out if you can, and when the time is right, go to Vermont for the full experience.
 It’s a place to experience in person, with the blue haze of Green Mountains holding court below the skyline.

-Todd Haire is one of the country’s most talented brewmasters, both a maestro of technical precision and an innovator with Wonka-esque creativity: drafts offer anything from gently puckering sour ales with local berries to creamy-textured double IPAs.
-After 13 years as head brewer at Magic Hat and another two at Switchback, Haire opened up Foam on the Lake Champlain waterfront in 2016.
+Brewmaster Todd Haire is both a maestro of technical precision and an innovator with Wonka-esque creativity whose creations swing from gently puckering berry sours to creamy-textured double IPAs.
+After 13 years as head brewer at Magic Hat and another two at Switchback, Haire opened Foam on the Lake Champlain waterfront in 2016.
 The same year, he co-founded House of Fermentology, a small-batch beer blendery focused on beer aging and wild fermentation with writer and homebrewing figure Bill Mares.
-The blendery names its delicate, startlingly intricate beers after colored dots, like the ones used to mark a Queen bee -- inspired, says Haire, by the brewers’ shared love for beekeeping.
+The blendery names its delicate, startlingly intricate beers after colored dots, like the ones used to mark a Queen bee—inspired, says Haire, by the brewers’ shared love for beekeeping.

-When Jen and John Kimmich launched their flagship Heady Topper in 2003, there was no indication that the unique, hazy, canned double IPA would be a hit, let alone change the entire craft landscape.
+When Jen and John Kimmich launched their flagship Heady Topper in 2003, there was no indication that the unique, hazy, canned double IPA would change the craft landscape.
 Today, its impact is deep: It's the OG of the hazy New England IPA movement, which evolved from the style of beer formerly known as “Vermont IPA.”
 Though Heady and newer sensations like Focal Banger are now circulated throughout the state, the best experience remains in Stowe, a town between two mountain gaps where few of the brewery’s kegs and cans make it beyond the door.
-There are myriad IPAs; crystal-clear kolsch; inky milk stouts like Knuckle Dragger; and gentle stunners like Petit Mutant, an American sour ale with cherries.
+There are myriad IPAs; crystal-clear kolsch; inky milk stouts; and gentle stunners like Petit Mutant, an American sour ale with cherries.

 In 2018 Red Clover Ale opened in Brandon’s minuscule town center under the reigns of two brothers and a brother-in-law, who brought with them the experience of managing their family’s sixth-generation dairy farm.
-The trio focuses on inventive ales with an eye for the classics, and cans and taps change weekly.
-There might be the textbook, glass-clear Bohemian pils, or a Blonde Ale radiating subtle haze and tiny champagne bubbles, or a burgundy-hued maple stout called Sapsucker.
+The trio focuses on inventive ales with an eye for the classics.
+Cans and taps change weekly.
+There might be the textbook, glass-clear Bohemian pils or a burgundy-hued maple stout called Sapsucker.
 There is always an array of IPAs, most of them clocking refreshingly below 7%, and all as graceful as the birds they’re named for, like the American Redstart, Superb Fairywren, and Mountain Bluebird.

-Since opening in 2008, Lawson’s Finest Liquids -- the brewery behind a floral, fruit-sluiced, and decidedly unhazy IPA called Sip Of Sunshine -- popularized the small-batch drop, and the idea people will travel for a beer’s rarity.
+Since opening in 2008, Lawson’s—the brewery behind a floral, fruit-sluiced, and decidedly unhazy IPA called Sip Of Sunshine—popularized the small-batch drop, and confirmed that people will travel for rare beer.
 Lawson’s beer crystallizes the Vermont image, with its trademark Vermont IPAs and idiosyncratic maple brews like the Maple Nipple, a former homebrew recipe for a velvety amber ale rich with Vermont maple syrup.
-The nanobrewery became a 7-barrel microbrewery in 2011 when the founders Sean and Karen Lawson pulled the ultimate Vermont power play by moving operations into the family's sugarhouse.
+The nanobrewery became a 7-barrel microbrewery in 2011 when founders Sean and Karen Lawson pulled the ultimate Vermont power play by moving operations into the family's sugarhouse.
 In 2018, the couple opened a production facility and timber-clad, horseshoe bar-equipped taproom.
 These days, you can find their wares statewide, proving that the fandom has more to do with quality than exclusivity.

 At the foot of one circuitous dirt pathway near the Green Mountain National Forest and tucked in a clapboard barn surrounded by fields, you'll find this 15-barrel brewery and taproom owned by brothers Pat and Dan Foley.
-(Red Clover Ale is just over a mile away -- brotherly love is a theme in Brandon.)
-Enormous exposed beams rest over a chalkboard taplist in what looks like a refurbished horse’s stable.
-The setting is iconic Vermont, with cows snorting through grasses nearby and locals arriving on bikes with backpacks brimming with empty growlers -- ready for refills of tangerine-hued Big Bang or Prospect, a foam-laced double IPA brewed with local grains.
-Foley is the kind of place where one November weekend, the brothers, on a whim, will make chili over smoldering logs outside the taproom while Reilly, their curly-headed dog, waits on a game of fetch, nosing at patron’s feet as they drink beer surrounded by forests.
+Enormous exposed beams rest over a chalkboard tap list in what looks like a refurbished horse’s stable.
+The setting is iconic Vermont, with cows snorting through grasses nearby and locals arriving on bikes with backpacks brimming with empty growlers ready for refills of tangerine-hued Big Bang or Prospect, a foam-laced double IPA brewed with local grains.
+Foley is the kind of place where one November weekend, the brothers, on a whim, will make chili over smoldering logs outside the taproom while Reilly, their curly-headed dog, waits on a game of fetch, nosing at patrons' feet as they drink beer surrounded by forests.

 The 7,000-barrel brewery, nudged between the mountains Mansfield and Elmore, seems leviathan next to operations in a sugar shack.
-Lost Nation, though, sets the example for expert beer brewed for scale without sacrificing an inch of quality -- or a sense of place.
+Lost Nation, though, sets the example for expert beer brewed for scale without sacrificing quality or sense of place.
 The brewery specializes in Vermont-heavy interpretations of European ales and lagers: think a shatteringly crisp Vermont Pilsner and a Belgian-style saison inspired by the farms of Lamoille county.
-Yet Lost Nation’s national presence is likely tied to their Gose, which helped ignite a renaissance of the almost-extinct German beer saline with sea salt and threaded with coriander.
+Yet Lost Nation’s national presence is likely tied to their gose, which helped ignite a renaissance of the almost-extinct German beer saline with sea salt and threaded with coriander.

 Beyond working in restaurants, on working farms, and as the lead recipe developer of a national food magazine, Julia Clancy writes about people and place through the lens of food and drink.
 She was the restaurant critic at Boston Magazine, and currently writes freelance for publications like the Washington Post, the San Francisco Chronicle, Food 52 and Craft Beer, among others.
 She splits her time between Boston, Los Angeles and her lodestar for beer: Vermont.
 Follow her on Instagram.